Wilf Carter (musician): Early years

 Carter was born in Port Hilford, Nova Scotia, Canada.
-One of nine children, he began working odd jobs by the age of eight in Canning, Nova Scotia.
-He began singing after seeing a traveling Swiss performer named "The Yodelling Fool" in Canning.
+One of nine children, his father was Swiss.
+He began working odd jobs by the age of eight in Canning, Nova Scotia, but started singing after seeing a traveling Swiss performer named "The Yodelling Fool" in Canning.
 Carter left home at the age of 15 after a falling out with his father, who was a Baptist minister.

 In 1923, at age 18, after working as a lumberjack and singing with hobos in boxcars, Carter moved west to Calgary, Alberta, where he became friends with Pete Knight and found work on the Davis ranch, near Brooks, as a cowboy.
-(In 1979, Carter served as the grand marshal at the Calgary Stampede.)
-He made extra money singing and playing his guitar at dances, performing for tourist parties, and traveling throughout the Canadian Rockies.
+(In 1979, Carter was the grand marshal at the Calgary Stampede.)
+He made extra money singing and playing his guitar at dances, camps, performing for tourist parties, and traveling throughout the Canadian Rockies.
 It was during this time that he developed his own yodelling style, sometimes called an "echo yodel" or a "three-in-one".

-Radio years (1930–1940)
+Radio years (1929–1940)

-Carter performed his first radio broadcast on CFCN Alberta in 1930.
+Carter performed his first radio broadcast on CFCN Alberta in 1929.
 Soon after, he was heard locally on CFAC and nationally on the CRBC.
 Two years later, he was entertaining tourists as a trail rider for the Canadian Pacific Railway, who promoted horseback excursions into the Canadian Rockies.
 Carter soon became very popular in the region.

 In 1933, he was hired as an entertainer on the maiden voyage of the British ship S.S.
 Empress.
 Later that year, he stopped off in Montreal and made his first recording: "My Swiss Moonlight Lullaby" and "The Capture of Albert Johnson".
 After signing with the Canadian branch of RCA Victor, "My Swiss Moonlight Lullaby" became the first hit record ever by a Canadian country performer.
 That same year, Carter also wrote and recorded "Pete Knight, The King of the Cowboys," which also became a hit.

 For seven years (1934-1940) he hosted his own CBS country music radio program in New York City.
 His announcer was Bert Parks.
 CBS changed his the name to "Montana Slim," to appeal to American audiences.
 In 1935, Carter also performed on WABC radio.
 In 1937, Carter returned to Alberta, where he purchased a ranch.
 He continued to appear on CBC, NBC, and CBS until CBS dropped him in 1940.

 In 1940, Carter seriously injured his back in a car accident in Montana.
 He was unable to perform for much of the decade, but his popularity was sustained by the periodic release of new recordings.

 Recording sessions

 He had a recording contract with RCA-Victor for five years (1947-1952) and then moved to Nashville where he recorded with Decca from 1954 to 1957.
-At Decca, Carter used Owen Bradley's studio, featured a backing band that included Chet Atkins and Grady Martin.

 He sold his ranch in 1949 and moved his family to a 180 acre farm in New Jersey.